Omodaka9375/Dumper/README.md

 ## How it works

-It uses sysinternal tools like procdump and psutil to safely capture a memory dump any running process.
+It uses sysinternal tools like procdump and psutil to safely capture a memory dump of any running process.

 ## How to use it